The London Zen Centre...

 Q: Whats the best way to learn about Zen and the London Zen Centre?

-A: The best way is to take the Introduction to Zen class which is offered twice a year, once in the spring and once in the fall.
+A: The best way is to attend the Introduction to Zen Workshop which is offered six times a year (basically every second month), see the Upcoming events page for dates.

 Q: I am not a member of the Zen Centre, can I still attend events at the centre?